TelepathicGrunt/StructureTutorialMod/README.md

 **Change the Github branch to see previous MC versions of this tutorial.**

+ ## NOTE: Jigsaw structures can spawn a single piece structure without any Jigsaw Blocks.
+I recommend using the Jigsaw branch on this github tutorial instead of non-Jigsaws.

  This very small Forge mod is full of comments that will help you understand what a lot of the methods do and what needs to be done to get your structure to generate.
 In all, this mod is really just 5 files plus 2 structure nbt files.

 If you don't know how to make a nbt file for structures, it's actually fairly simple and you can do it all inside minecraft itself!
 Here is a video on how to make and save a structure to nbt using structure blocks: